rustyhu/linux_configs/README.md

-Configurations of Tools in Linux
+Configurations of Linux(system administration perspective)
 ================

-## Distributions
+## Distribution
- Arch, Debian.
+ Start with Debian...
 ## Purpose
  Do the environment setting work automatically.
 (Maybe?)
-## Included Items
- Emacs
- Vim